Mamela Nyamza: Education

 Nyamza began her training as a dancer at the Zama Dance School under the Royal Academy of Dance while also attending Fezeka High School in Gugulethu.
 She continued her training at the Pretoria Dance Technikon where she received a National Diploma in Ballet.
 In 1998, Nyamza was granted a one-year fellowship to dance at the Alvin Ailey Dance Theatre in New York.
 The Alvin Ailey school provided Nyamza with an opportunity to dance alongside other Black ballet dancers, which was an experience she did not have in South Africa.
 Upon graduation, she joined the State Theatre Dance Company with whom she did performances both nationally and internationally.
-Additionally, she has attended various intensive workshops and classes including a choreographic workshop at the Vienna International Dance festival, ballet training with Martin Schonberg through the Pact Dance Company, African Dance workshops in Soweto with Jamaine Acogny, and a course in directing at Sadler's Wells Theatre in London.
+Additionally, she has attended various intensive workshops and classes including a choreographic workshop at the Vienna International Dance festival, ballet training with Martin Schonberg through the Pact Dance Company, African Dance workshops in Soweto with Germaine Acogny, and a course in directing at Sadler's Wells Theatre in London.

-Community Outreach Programs
+Community outreach programs

 Nyamza has participated in various volunteer and community outreach projects — including ballet teaching in Mamelodi, volunteering at Thembalethu Day School for the Disabled, and launching a project at the University of Stellenbosch that uses dance therapy to educate the public on issues relating to HIV/AIDS, domestic violence, and drug abuse.
 Nyamza says that "Art has developed me, and opened a totally different book for me to explore the impossible which is now possible...Giving back to the community is helping those that come from where I come from, and showing them that this art...can heal a lot of them that are born out of issues just like myself".